 The main route path comes out on to Otford’s recreation ground.
 There are tea rooms and pubs just beyond on the High St (point 15).

-Otford is not as pretty as Shoreham but has a load of history and a lot of charm.
-It’s a medievally kind of place with lots of Canterbury pilgrim overtones.
-It also has the remains of a palace, Otford Palace indeed, which those who watched Wolf Hall will be interested to know was built by Archbishop Wareham in 1515 to rival Cardinal Wolsey’s palace at Hampton Court.
+Otford is a medievally kind of place with lots of Canterbury pilgrim overtones.
+It also has the remains of Otford Palace, which those who watched Wolf Hall on telly will be interested to know was built by Archbishop Wareham in 1515 to rival Cardinal Wolsey’s palace at Hampton Court.
 All that’s left is one tower (Wareham fell out of favour), but do walk around it and the alms houses nearby – all very atmospheric.
 I’ve never been in any of the pubs in Otford, incredible to say, so I won’t recommend one over another.

 Another version of this walk here (actually pretty much the same walk but more detailed directions)

 More great Kent walks from John Harris’s Walking in England website